elitefosa/My-Manual-Test/README.md

-Bridle is a horse is horse racing site,
+Bridle is a horse racing site,
 Here I carry out exploratory testing, UI/UX testing working and collaborating with developers!